 Regular Software Updates and Patching

-To reduce the chance of known vulnerabilities being exploited, deploying software updates and security patches as soon as possible is critical.
-Organizations should implement automated updating systems and a solid patch management methodology.
+To decrease the likelihood of a known vulnerability being exploited, it is imperative to deploy software updates and security patches as soon as possible.
+Organizations should take the necessary steps to develop automatic updating and a comprehensive patch management strategy.

 Strong Endpoint Protection